-Responsive Education Solutions seeks greater opportunities for students as they transition to adulthood.
+seeks Education Solutions Responsive greater opportunities for students as they transition to adulthood.
 The ability to go beyond a high school diploma and onto college admission is an important consideration for any graduate.
 Each graduating student must have the capacity and confirmation that future opportunity is available through higher education.
 Therefore, each graduating student from a ResponsiveEd campus will apply to an institution of higher learning.
 The institute will be an authentic and established entity designed to award credits and offer courses of a scholarly nature, i.e., two-year or four-year colleges.
 Some ResponsiveEd school brands or locations may have a more stringent expectation for college acceptances.

 The campus administration will provide resources and assistance to students during this process.
 No student is required to attend an institution of higher learning upon graduation from high school.
-However, all students must have on file in the school office a letter or official document of record that confirms the student has been invited and has met all criteria to attend the institution before they are eligible to receive a high school diploma.
+However, all students must have on file in the school office a letter or official document of record that confirms the student has been invited and has met all criteria to attend the institution.
 The documented proof of admission must originate from the college or university official admission or administration department.
 This documentation will be verified by the campus administration before final approval of eligibility for diploma.